'It's no one's fault': Omicron-linked wedding venue calls for support for families involved

 The manager who hosted an Omicron-linked wedding last weekend is pleading for people to support the families involved.

-The wedding was hosted at the Totara Events Centre in New Lynn on the Saturday afternoon.
+The wedding was hosted at the Totara Event Centre in New Lynn on the Saturday afternoon.

 The manager of the venue, who wished to remain anonymous, told the NZ Herald she was the only person outside the wedding guests to attend the event.